sedyh/x-ui-exporter/README.md

 metrics-password: "MetricsVeryHardPassword"
 ```

-**Note:** When using a configuration file with the `--config-file` flag, all settings are taken from the configuration
+> **Note:** When using a configuration file with the `--config-file` flag, all settings
-file, and any other command-line arguments are ignored.
+> are taken from the configuration file, and any other command-line arguments are ignored.

 ## Installation

-There are several ways to install and run the 3X-UI Metrics Exporter, depending on your environment and preferences.
-Choose the method that best suits your needs:
+There are several ways to install and run the 3X-UI Metrics Exporter, each tailored to different environments and
+deployment preferences.
+Select the installation method that aligns best with your infrastructure requirements:

 ### Automatic Installation Script (Recommended)